Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Institute for Teaching and School Leadership

-1 Demonstrate knowledge and understanding of the diverse range of language learning theories and their connections to the Australian Curriculum English and teaching practices.
+1 Demonstrate knowledge and understanding of the diverse range of language learning theories (including science of reading) and their connections to the Australian Curriculum: English and reading, writing, and speaking teaching practices.
 Knowledgeable

 Ethical